Genius

 Summary

-Richard Feynman was a towering figure, the most brilliant and influential physicist of his time.
-He was the architect of groundbreaking quantum theories, the enfant terrible of the atomic bomb project, and a caustic inquisitor on the space shuttle commission.
-Yet, he was also an ebullient bongo player and captivating storyteller—Feynman played a bewildering assortment of roles in the science of the post-war era.
+Richard Feynman was the most brilliant and influential physicist of our time.
+Architect of quantum theories, enfant terrible of the atomic bomb project, caustic inquisitor on the space shuttle commission, ebulent bongo-player and storyteller - Feynman played a bewildering assortment of roles in the science of the post-war era.

 Book Details